danbates2/sbfspot_to_emonCMS/README.md

 Possible Improvement : Another one-time script could be made to upload the whole database to emonCMS using the bulk-upload API.

 Big thanks to these guys: https://community.openenergymonitor.org/t/sbfspot/8245

+Thank you developer(s) of SBFspot, and to their poublication of the install guides, which have given me greater understanding of how my rPi worked under the hood.